willakat/toysm/README.md

 	state_1 >> EqualsTransition('a') >> state_2

-We didn't delve into any detail, but these expressions can be real time savors when describing a state machine.
+We didn't delve into any of the specifics, but these expressions can be real time savors when describing a state machine.
 We've already seen how they allow you to connect states, but it turns out you can use them directly in State or StateMachine initializers.